Toxic Substances Control Act of 1976: Sections

-U.S. regulations implementing the TSCA are in 40 CFR Part 195 for radon, and in 40 CFR Parts 700 through 766 for other matters.
+U.S. regulations implementing the TSCA are in 40 CFR Part 195 for radon, and in 40 CFR Parts 700 through 799 for other matters.

 Under 15 USC 2605(e) the TSCA specifically regulates PCBs.
 Subsection (2)(A) provides that after January 1, 1978, "no person may manufacture, process or distribute in commerce or use any PCB in any manner other than in a totally enclosed manner."
-It also authorizes the EPA to regulate PCBs disposal.
+It also authorizes EPA to regulate PCBs disposal.

-Acting under the TSCA and other laws, the EPA has set limits for PCB contamination of the environment.
+Acting under the TSCA and other laws, EPA has set limits for PCB contamination of the environment.
 It has engaged in protracted negotiations with the U.S. General Electric company and other firms for remediation of sites contaminated with PCBs such as the upper Hudson River.

 History

 The TSCA was passed by the Congress and signed into law by President Gerald Ford on October 11, 1976 after years of negotiation between the government and chemical producers.
 A bill was first introduced in Congress in 1971, but it was opposed by industry and environmental groups, leading to a five-year stalemate.
 TSCA authorized the EPA to regulate new and existing chemicals.
 TSCA was in response to Congress' growing concerns about the unreasonable risks that chemicals pose to human health and the environment.
 TSCA limits the manufacture, processing, commercial distribution, use, and disposal of chemical substances including PCBs, asbestos, radon and lead-based paint.